Blue Louisa: A blog Covering Central Virginia & national politics from a progressive perspective

 And it's something we all should expect to see more of, given what's already happened in other local county races this year, and what happened during the 2017 Mineral District race when Replican't candidate Duane Adams ran against Stephanie Koren.

 Where the local media failed to report the fact that his son worked for Senator Reeves and Congressman Cline, or notice Reeves close relationship with the Party’s fundraising arm.
-And how it resulted in an “unprecedented” deed, a local race being “gifted” with ~ $25K worth of misleading fliers from the State Party.
+While they did mention how a local supervisor , Duane Adams received ~ $25K worth of misleading fliers from the State Party.

 Meanwhile there continue to be persistent rumors that now that the deadline for filing under a party banner has passed, that the county Replican'ts plan to run stealth RINO candidates for Supervisors races, and possibly other county positions, like they are doing in other counties all over the state.